okdistribute/sql-protobuf/readme.md

 Yes, this successfully handles:
   * Multiple CREATE TABLE statements in one file
   * NOT NULL
-  * IF NOT EXISTS
   * " and ` denotations for variable names
   * bigint

 No, this doesn't handle:
-  * ALTER TABLE statements
+  * Anything other than CREATE TABLE statements
+  * IF NOT EXISTS
   * Backwards compatibility
-  * Probably some SQL types.
+  * Non-basic SQL types

 If the SQL type isn't found, it'll default to Protocol Buffers `string` type.